 What Illinois Law States About Buying A Home During Divorce

 No laws prevent you from buying a house when separated from or divorcing your spouse.
 However, there are considerations to think about before making this major purchase during your divorce.
-Without knowing what your rights and obligations will be make this decision perilous.
+Without knowing what your rights and obligations will be, make this decision perilous.

-For example, how your assets will be characterized are not a certainty until the end of a case.
+For example, how your assets will be characterized is not a certainty until the end of a case.
 You may think that some of your property, including the money to be used for your new home purchase, is your separate, non-marital property.
 However, it’s possible a judge may not agree.

 Furthermore, if the new home is marital, it will be divided equitably.
 An equitable division of marital property may not be 50/50.
 For example, if one partner makes more money or has more assets than the other, the other party could be awarded more than 50% of the assets.
 In such a case, you may owe your soon-to-be ex more than you thought for his or her share.

-Also not knowing what your obligations will be or what monies you will be receiving add risks. , You may underestimate your final obligations or overestimate what you will ultimately receive for child support, maintenance, and/or contributing to your kid’s other expenses.
+Also, not knowing what your obligations will be or what monies you will be receiving add risks. , You may underestimate your final obligations or overestimate what you will ultimately receive for child support, maintenance, and/or contributing to your child’s other expenses.
 Unexpected outcomes could be very upsetting to your financial security.
 The same may be true if you over or underestimate how your marital debt will be allocated by the court.

 Another consideration is the marital obligations existing during your separation or divorce.
 Simply moving out of the marital home does not relieve you of contributing to it.
 A court can require an absent spouse to pay or contribute to the mortgage, rent, and other household expenses.